allanjamesvestal/Time-Dropper-Ex/README.md

 It improves visual and interactive control experiences, and is slightly more modularized for use without input control.

 Confirmed working with:
-- Google Chrome 53
+- Google Chrome 40+
-- Mozilla Firefox 47
+- Mozilla Firefox 30+
 - Microsoft Edge
-	- Does NOT work with Microsoft Internet Explorer
+- Microsoft Internet Explorer 10+
+- Opera 25+
+- Safari 5+

 [Usage and Examples](https://adam5wu.github.io/TimeDropper-Ex/)